dominion-framework/docs/_src/components/components.md

 `Factories` is where you describe model structure and its methods.
 Optionally factories may be linked to a repository.

 `Repository` is playing role of ORM (Object-relational mapping) with external data storage.
-By default framework uses MySQL, but should work with any DB that has compatible SQL dialect.
-Alternative, repository prototype may be redefined to work with any type of storage (NoSQL, cloud storage, flat file, etc).
+By default repositories are not included in the framework package.
+To use repositories, you need to install additional package with repository of a type you need.

 Commonly you'll need one set of controller/factory/repository in a component, but it's possible to have multiple ones if needed.